microsoft/pxt-ev3/libs/color-sensor/docs/reference/sensors/color-sensor/calibrate-light.md

 ## Calibration states

-The calibration is divided in the following phases and can be tracked via the brick status light.
+Calibration happens in the following phases and each phase is tracked by the brick status light.

 * **orange**: sensor initialization.
 This phase ensures that the sensor is in the desired mode and ready to collect data.
 * **orange pulse**: data collection.
 Light information is being collected, move the sensor over the various light sources to detect.
 * **green**: calibration success.
-The calibration data has been saved
+The calibration data has been saved.
 * **red flash**: sensor failure.
 We were unable to connect to the sensor.

 ## Example